-Camp ayandeh engages, educates, and empowers Iranian youth in diaspora through an inclusive, intentional space where they discover a strong sense of self and become agents of change.
+Camp ayandeh engaged, educated, and empowered Iranian youth in diaspora through an inclusive, intentional space where they discovered a strong sense of self and became agents of change.

-Camp Ayandeh is open to all current high school students (current 9th grade through 12th grade students).
-Please note that current 8th grade students must apply to Camp Javan.
-Camp Ayandeh is held concurrently with Camp Javan.
+Camp Ayandeh was open to all high school students (9th through 12th grade students).
+Camp Ayandeh was held concurrently with Camp Javan.
+IAAB’s last session of Camp Ayandeh was held during the summer of 2019.

 Our Youth

-Camp Ayandeh is IAAB's celebrated life-changing youth summer program.
-Camp Ayandeh is a 10-day overnight camp that empowers rising 10th grade students through rising college freshmen to be more informed about themselves and the world.
+Camp Ayandeh was IAAB's celebrated life-changing youth summer program.
+Camp Ayandeh was a 10-day overnight camp that empowered rising 10th grade students through rising college freshmen to be more informed about themselves and the world.

-Camp Ayandeh incorporates cultural and educational activities that go beyond simply educating to inspire youth to become positive leaders in their communities.
-Camp Ayandeh cultivates confidence in campers and develops leadership skills through community-building activities, cultural, historical and artistic workshops, and critical discussions.
+Camp Ayandeh incorporated cultural and educational activities that went beyond simply educating to inspire youth to become positive leaders in their communities.
+Camp Ayandeh cultivated confidence in campers and developed leadership skills through community-building activities, cultural, historical and artistic workshops, and critical discussions.

-As a non-political and non-religious camp, Camp Ayandeh is open to all races and creeds.
-Participants travel from across the United States and even internationally, though all activities are in English.
-Founded in 2006, Camp Ayandeh has grown to include nearly 1000 youth and young professionals from over 40 states, six countries, and three continents.
+As a non-political and non-religious camp, Camp Ayandeh was open to all races and creeds.
+Participants traveled from across the United States and even internationally, though all activities were in English.
+Founded in 2006, Camp Ayandeh grew to include more than 1000 youth and young professionals from over 40+ states, six+ countries, and three continents.

 "Ayandeh has been life-changing for me.
 I am a completely new person.
 I am smarter, more confident, and have stronger leadership roles within the Iranian-American community."